-Just off the coast of Venezuela, Trinidad is well known for it’s famous carnival. and Tobago is known for it’s amazing forest reserve.
+Just off the coast of Venezuela, Trinidad is well known for its famous carnival. and Tobago is known for its amazing forest reserve.
 However, both islands are known for their awesome beaches.
 You may also want to check out the best beaches in St Vincent and the Grenadines.

 Across the two, there are many different beaches in Trinidad and Tobago for you to explore.
 And, it’s fairly easy to cross between them if you’re interested in visiting both.
 So, out of all the beaches they have to offer, which ones should you visit?
 Here are a few of the top beaches on Trinidad and Tobago.

 There are some Beaches in Trinidad and Tobago which are considered as the top beaches in the region.
 This is not an exclusive list of Beaches in Trinidad and Tobago which people like to visit, but these beaches are certainly worth a visit.